gauravjot/graphite-md-server/content/5_Customization/1_Modify_Pages.md

 ## Pages

 The page layouts are stored in `src/ejs` directory.
-These files can be updated to customize Graphite Docs to your liking and rebrand the website.
+These files can be updated to customize Planum Docs to your liking and rebrand the website.

 ### Home and Doc Page